PROTECT YOURSELF FROM TRAVELLERS TUMMY

 BUT BE WEARY, CHECK THE SEAL

-Although bottled water is by far the safest option, it is also very common for 3rd world countries to fill up bottles with tap water to re-sell.
+Although bottled water is by far the safest option, it is also very common for developing countries to fill up bottles with tap water to re-sell.

 So test before you buy.
 The easiest way to do so is firstly: